Amelia5p/bloomandbrew/README.md

 ## Security Features

 ### User Authentication
-Authorisation is required to reach certain pages such as .
+Authorisation is required to reach certain pages such as the Admin Panel.
 Requesting these pages while unauthorised will redirect users to the Login page.

 ### Form Validation
-Incorrect or in certain cases empty data in forms is not accepted and the user is made aware.
+Incorrect or in certain cases empty data in forms is not accepted and the user is made aware of this.

 ### Database Security
-The database url and secret key are stored in the .env file to prevent unwanted connections.
+The database url and secret key are stored in the env.py file to prevent unwanted connections.

 Cross-Site Request Forgery (CSRF) tokens were used on all forms throughout this site.